Avuxo/haiku/README.md

 # haiku
 Binary patch macro assembler generating IPS files.

+## Why haiku?
+When writing and maintaining binary patches, it can be inconvenient to byte count whenever making changes.
+Haiku will:
+- Keep track of the bytes used by your patch in the space you've allotted
+- Mixing raw byte patches and instruction patches with documentation
+- Automatic `nop` padding for the region you've allocated for your patch.
+- Macro support for some common operations
+  - Loading large immediates on aarch64
+  - Loading IEEE-754 immediates on aarch64
+  - Absolute to relative address translation support

 ## Syntax
 ```
 // This is a comment, any line that starts with `//' will be ignored